Pinky, Elmyra & the Brain: Broadcast history

 The series's initial run was from 1998 to 1999 with a total of six episodes.
 The rest of the episodes were split up into segments as part of The Cat&Birdy Warneroonie PinkyBrainy Big Cartoonie Show along with segments from other Warner Bros. cartoons.
 The show's inclusion in The Big Cartoonie Show lasted from January to September 1999.
 In the United Kingdom, the series was fully broadcast on CITV during 2001.
+In Canada, it aired on YTV.

 On January 4, 2018, Hulu acquired the streaming rights to Pinky, Elmyra & the Brain along with Pinky and the Brain, Animaniacs, and Tiny Toon Adventures.
+The series was removed in 2023.

 Episode lengths

 Many Pinky, Elmyra & the Brain episodes had been split into two parts and aired at different times.
 The split sections of these episodes were 10 to 11 minutes long, versus the standard 22 minutes for most animated cartoon series.

 Home video

 A two-disc complete series DVD set of the show was released by Warner Home Video on January 28, 2014.